People, Space & Identity

 (Excellent standard First Class: A- to A**) a.
 An outstanding performance, exceptionally able. b.
 The relevant information accurately deployed. c.
 Excellent grasp of theoretical/conceptual/practice elements. d.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives. e.
 Strong evidence of the use of creative and reflective skills.
 Critical use of literature beyond that cited in the lecture.

-Describe and critically engage with the ideas of key thinkers on space and place.
+Describe and critically engage with the ideas of key thinkers on space and identity, applying a range of relevant literature

-Discuss and reflect on the social and cultural construction of real places.
+To reflect on the social and cultural construction of identity, space , nature and landscape.

 Strategaeth addysgu a dysgu